Falls Church, Virginia — The American South (Mid-Atlantic)

 Erected by Civil War Trails.

 Location.
 38° 52.522′ N, 77° 9.477′ W. Marker is in Falls Church, Virginia.
-Marker is on North Roosevelt Street, on the right when traveling east.
+It is on North Roosevelt Street, on the right when traveling east.
 Located at a pull off just short of the entrance to Oakwood Cemetery.
 Touch for map.
 Marker is in this post office area: Falls Church VA 22046, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Taylor’s Tavern (here, next to this marker); a different marker also named Taylor’s Tavern (within shouting distance of this marker); Fairfax Chapel (about 300 feet away, measured in a direct line); Tallwood (approx. 0.2 miles away); Vietnamese Immigrants in Northern Virginia (approx. 0.3 miles away); Dulin Methodist Church (approx. 0.3 miles away); Fort Buffalo (approx. 0.4 miles away); Wren’s Tavern (approx. half a mile away).
+At least 8 other markers are within walking distance of this marker: Taylors Tavern (here, next to this marker); a different marker also named Taylors Tavern (within shouting distance of this marker); Fairfax Chapel (about 300 feet away, measured in a direct line); Tallwood (approx. 0.2 miles away); Vietnamese Immigrants in Northern Virginia (approx. 0.3 miles away); Dulin Methodist Church (approx. 0.3 miles away); Fort Buffalo (approx. 0.4 miles away); Wrens Tavern (approx. half a mile away).
 Touch for a list and map of all markers in Falls Church.

 More about this marker.
 A map on the right side has letters correlated to pictures on the marker:

-(A)-Upper right side - a drawing showing "The Village of Falls Church - arrival of the 2nd U.S. Cavalry, Company B, Lieut.
+arrival of the 2nd U.S. Cavalry, Company B, Lieut.
 Tompkins, on Wednesday morning June 19." from Frank Leslie's Illustrated Newspaper, June 29, 1861.

 (B)- Lower center - Drawing of "Skirmishes in 'The Battle of the Peach Orchard' near Munson's Hill continued daily with few casualties." from from Frank Leslie's Illustrated Newspaper, September 21, 1861.